ZSolar1/Snowens-Lua-Checkpoints-Full-Release/README.md

 Please send Suggestions where this script is posted!
 ## [IF YOU NEED HELP]
 Please contact ZSolarDev(zsolar1) at the page where this script is posted.
-The pages this script is posted will contain some sort of methed to talk to ZSolarDev(such as comments or talking in the discussion post in the Psych Ward.)
+The pages this script is posted will contain some sort of methed to talk to ZSolarDev(such as gamebanana comments, making an issue in the github, or talking in the discussion post in the Psych Ward.)
 ## [FEATURES]
 1. checkpoints (obviously)
 2. The ability to alter the image that shows up/sound that plays when a checkpoint is hit.